Category

 Students will learn the value of being kind to others and build relationships in and outside of the classroom!

-15. Write a story together
+15. Writing a story together

 SEL skills: Relationship skills, social awareness